Bobô (footballer, born 1985): Alanyaspor

 In July 2018, Bobô left Sydney FC, despite signing a one-year contract extension a month earlier, to join Turkish club Alanyaspor on an $800,000 transfer.

 Hyderabad FC

 In October 2019, Bobô announced he was leaving Alanyaspor after just one season to join Hyderabad FC in the Indian Super League.
 He missed the start of the season through injury, and made his debut on 25 November 2019 against Chennaiyin FC.

 Return to Sydney FC

+Bobô after his final game with Sydney FC.

 Having left Hyderabad, Bobô returned to Australia and signed a 1-year deal with former club Sydney FC.
 He scored his first goal against Brisbane Roar in a 1-1 draw.
 Despite returning after the start of the season, Bobo amassed 12 goals in 23 appearances in the 2020-21 A-League season, and was the golden boot winner for the club during the season.
 He signed a 1-year extension with the club for the next season.

 On 2 May 2022, Bobô announced that he would be retiring from football at the end of the 2021–22 season.